On July 7 Cos Cob residents will have a new store to visit on their strolls through Cos Cob’s thriving hub: habitatgreenwich.

 Kim has dreamed her entire life dream of opening her own shop, and this week her dream will come to fruition inside the former Vacuum Cleaner Store, which has undergone a thorough top-to-bottom transformation.

-Stocked with beautifully displayed merchandise including artwork, furniture, jewelry, and sumptuous textiles, habitatgreenwich is likely to become a destination for an eclectic mix.
+Stocked with beautifully displayed merchandise including artwork, furniture, jewelry, and sumptuous textiles, habitatgreenwich is a destination for an eclectic mix.

 Once she snagged her location, Kim asked herself, “How can I do good?
 Instead of just filling a shop with beautiful things, how can I help?
 I can create shop that supports artisans locally and around the world,” she said.